“What if my course bombs?”

 2. Make your offer

 With your audience primed, it’s time to open the curtains on your pilot course.
 Focus on the problem it will solve, and what outcomes it will create.
 Describe what the experience will be like, so your audience can imagine themselves as your students.
 And paint a picture of what their outcomes will be.

 Don’t forget to put a cap on the number of students you will accept.
 Because this is a pilot, you want to keep the class size manageable while you’re still figuring out the best ways to refine your course.

 When you make your offer, remind your audience of the number of students you’re taking and the deadline to register.
 This gives your offer urgency, which can help people take action and buy, instead of putting it off.

 Collect their payment and give them a spot on your pilot course.
 If you’re on the phone with them, offer to get their payment details so you can process the payment through PayPal (or whatever payment processor you use).
 Or, if you made your offer in an email or webinar, send them to either a checkout link or sales page to process their registration.

 But while the general idea is the same, the execution will be different depending on the size of your existing audience or network.

-If you don’t have a mailing list, you could accomplish the first step through email, and the second and third steps through a single phone conversation with each of your prospects.
-If you have a bigger audience and are comfortable with the technologies involved, your pilot course launch could involve a series of emails, blog posts, and other media, ultimately leading to a sales page.
+If you don’t have an email list, you could accomplish the first step through email, and the second and third steps through a single phone conversation with each of your prospects.
+If you have a bigger audience and are comfortable with the technologies involved, your pilot course launch could involve a series of emails, blog posts, and other media, ultimately leading to your course sales page.

 Step 5: Proceed or Pivot